epartington/pan-os-mcp/PRD.md

 ### 6.1 Tool Functionality

-- Given a valid API key and firewall hostname, when I call `/mcp/execute` with `retrieve_address_objects`, then I receive a list of address objects.
+- Given a valid API key and firewall hostname, when I call the `retrieve_address_objects` tool, then I receive a list of address objects as TextContent.
-- Given a valid request, when I call `/mcp/tools`, then I receive a JSON list of all three tools with their parameters.
+- Given a running server, when I list tools, then I receive definitions for all three tools with their parameters.

 ### 6.2 Deployment